zudo-doc

 Overview

 zudo-doc can show the git revision history for each documentation page.
-When enabled, a History button appears on every doc page, opening a side panel where you can browse past revisions and compare any two versions with a line-by-line diff viewer.
+When enabled, a History button appears on each detail page, opening a side panel where you can browse past revisions and compare any two versions with a line-by-line diff viewer.

 This is useful for: